-If you caught Part One of our Dollhouse DIY, you know that today you’re getting a rundown of how this mini mid-modern beauty was built!
+If you caught the introduction of our beach dollhouse DIY, you know that today you’re getting a rundown of exactly how this mini mid-mod beach beauty was built!
 I’m going to be completely honest…I have almost zero woodworking experience, and the most complicated tool I’ve ever run myself is a jigsaw.
 That said, I find it THRILLING to design patterns that will be simple enough to really work for people like me with basic tools, while maintaining that dollhouse mini magic.
-My fabulous family experts (an architect and artisan woodworker among them) gave me the background I needed to built it effectively and inexpensively, so read on for the little secrets I have to share with you!
+My fabulous family experts (an architect and woodworker among them) gave me the background I needed to build this effectively and inexpensively, so read on for their little secrets I get to pass on to you!

-To make your own scrap wood modern dollhouse you’ll need:
+To make your own scrap wood beach dollhouse you’ll need:

 - If you’d like to make your house with the materials we used to create an exact replica, you can download our Modern Dollhouse Printable Plans – complete with all measurements, diagrams from each side and a construction supply list